When an old friend calls

 The fact that it is an automated voice makes it doubly troubling — there is not even a human to tell not to call your house again.

-To top things off, now we are starting to get these calls on our cellphone.
-We know there is a national do-not-call list, and we were given a number to make sure these calls stopped on our cellphone.
-Except we registered our cell using that do-not-call list number, and the pest calls continue unabated.
+To top things off, now we are getting these calls on our cellphone.
+We know there is a national do-not-call list and we were given a number to make sure these calls stopped on our cellphone.
+Except we registered our cell using that do-not-call list number and the pest calls continue unabated.

 Isn’t that fraud?